Krak des Chevalier is a crusader castle in Syria. It is generally considered to be the finest of all crusader castles.

 Krak represents the ultimate development of crusader fortification.
 It was listed as a UNESCO World Heritage Site in 2006.

-The stone castle of Krak occupies a dominant hilltop, near two Roman roads and overlooking a fertile valley.
+The stone castle of Krak occupies a dominant hilltop, near two Roman roads and overlooks a fertile valley.
 The site was apparently occupied by a fortress as early as the 13th century BC.

-The castle of Krak finally fell to the sultan Baybars in 1271.
+The castle of Krak finally fell to Sultan Baybars in 1271.
 The conquerors continued to use it, restoring the walls and adding the great rectangular defensive tower on the south side, dated by inscription to 1285.

 The surface area of the Krak castle is 2.5 ha.
 The earliest extant building probably dates from after 1142.
 The central block was constructed at this time, although it doubtless incorporated earlier crusader work.